Room and board

-Room and board describes an accommodation which, in exchange for money, labour or other recompense, a person is provided with a place to live in addition to meals.
-It commonly occurs as a fee at higher educational institutions, such as colleges and universities; it also occurs in hotel-style accommodation for short stays.
+Room and board describes an accommodation which, in exchange for money, labour or other compensation, a person is provided with a place to live in addition to meals.
+It is most common at higher educational institutions, such as colleges and universities; it may also be seen in hotel-style accommodation for short stays, or on remote research or industrial facilities, including Antarctica research stations or oil rigs.